 Updated on Aug 8, 06:15 PM: Kolhapur records 18 mm rain today, more showers ahead

-Kolhapur has recorded 18 mm of rains in last nine hours, and more rains are expected to be seen today and through the night.
+Kolhapur in the last nine hours has recorded 18 mm of rains, and as per our weathermen, more rains are expected to be seen today and through the night.
 These showers will be mostly moderate in nature and isolated heavy rains may be seen in pockets.

 Moreover, expect rainfall activities to be seen in the city of Kolhapur tomorrow as well.

-Updated on Aug 8, 4:15 PM: Rains in Sangli, Satara, Kolhapur are likely to continue
+Updated on Aug 8, 3:15 PM: Rains to continue in Sangli, Satara, Kolhapur

-Rains are expected to continue in cities of Sangli, Satara, and Kolhapur for a couple of more days.
-However, rains in Pune and Nashik will continue to be on the lesser side.
+As per weathermen, moderate rains with few heavy showers will continue in cities of Sangli, Satara, and Kolhapur for a couple of more days.
+However, Pune and Nashik will have rains lesser than these areas.

-After a couple of more days, rains may see a reduction.
+After a couple of more days, rains may reduce to some extent.
 However, with water bodies overflowing, floodwaters will take a while to recede.

-The highest casualty was seen in Satara district where rains claimed seven lives.
-Four people have died in Pune, while two people lost their lives in Sangli and two in Kolhapur.
+Rains in Satara district have claimed seven lives.
+Four people have lost lives in Pune, while two people died in Sangli and two in Kolhapur.
 One person has also been killed in Solapur.

-Updated on Aug 7, 8:30 PM: All dams of Pune, Satara and Kolhapur are full
+Updated on Aug 7, 8:45 PM: All dams of Pune, Satara and Kolhapur are full.

 Rainfall recorded in